9 habits of successful men who rarely work hard

 Delegation isn’t about shirking responsibilities.
 It’s about recognizing your strengths and the strengths of those around you, and using this knowledge to work more efficiently.

-4) They Take Breaks
+4) They take breaks

 Taking breaks might seem counterproductive, but successful men understand the importance of downtime.